Who Are We

-We offer confidential guidance, financial assistance, and labor to the frequently vulnerable members of the Bay Area's communities who live and/or work in non-traditional "DIY" spaces.
+We offer confidential guidance, technical assistance, and labor to the frequently vulnerable members of the Bay Area's communities who live and/or work in non-traditional "DIY" spaces.
 DIY communities not only face the threat of displacement but also the risk of physical harm because the spaces in which they work or reside frequently require repairs and/or may be out of compliance with current building, fire or zoning codes.

 What are ‘DIY spaces’?

-Typically DIY spaces are commercial, mixed-use buildings occupied for unpermitted live/work or assembly (gatherings), usually built-out over years by low-income artists, craftspeople or community organizers involved in some consistent form of under-the-radar cultural production long central to the Bay Area’s vitality and diversity.
+Typically DIY spaces are commercial, mixed-use buildings occupied for under-permitted live/work or assembly (gatherings), usually built-out over years by low-income artists, craftspeople or community organizers involved in some consistent form of under-the-radar cultural production long central to the Bay Area’s vitality and diversity.

-A short list of early and formative DIY sites in the Bay Area recognized as being historically central to its cultural heritage of producing art, music, performance and social change include: Project One, The Farm, Project Artaud, Shadetree, CELLspace, 924 Gilman, and countless others.
+A short list of early and formative DIY sites in the Bay Area long recognized as being historically central to its cultural heritage of producing art, music, performance and social change include: Project One, The Farm, Project Artaud, Shadetree, CELLspace, 924 Gilman, and countless others.

 The core of Safer DIY Spaces is a small team of committed architects, building professionals, artists, and community organizers with many decades of combined professional experience in the building trades.
 At the same time, we also have equally deep, decades-long ties to the DIY communities of the Bay Area.